The Lion King

 Thursday, 01 January 2015

-Disney's The Lion King at the Lyceum Theatre contains strobe lighting.
+Disney's The Lion King at the Lyceum Theatre contains smoke and fog effects as well as strobe lighting.